tensorflow/tfrc/FAQ.md

 ## I need time to prepare, can I defer my free TPU start date?

-Once you've been accepted to the TFRC program, the choice of when to start your free TPU access is up to you, subject to availability.
+Once you've been accepted to the TRC program, the choice of when to start your free TPU access is up to you, subject to availability.
 Whenever you are ready, simply follow the instructions in the introductory email.